 A delicious, super easy summery tomato sauce to top your favourite pasta.
 This Roasted Bruschetta also does some serious damage piled high on charred toast – soaking up all those tasty juices.
 Yum.

-- 1 cup dry orzo or favourite pasta
+- 1 cup dry orzo or favourite (gluten free) pasta

 - 10 ripe roma tomatoes – cut into 8ths